Innovative Coding

 What is Python?

-Python is a high-level, interpreted, general-purpose programming language recognized for its simplicity and clarity.
-It was developed by Guido van Rossum and made available in 1991.
-Python prioritizes code readability with its neat and direct syntax, enabling developers to convey intricate concepts with fewer lines of code.
+Python is a high-level interpreted, general purpose programming language that emphasizes simplicity and clarity.
+It was created by Guido van Rossum and released in 1991.
+Python’s design philosophy emphasizes code readability with its clear and straightforward syntax allowing programmers to express concepts in fewer lines of code.

 Context